sown/openwrt-packages/README.md

 You can build the docker image by running `docker build -t sown-builder .`

+It is also built in the cloud by [Docker Hub](https://hub.docker.com).
+It can be accessed as `sown/builder`.

-You can then make use of the image by running `docker run -it -v /path/to/repo:/path/in/container sown-builder:latest`.
+You can then make use of the image by running `docker run -it -v /path/to/repo:/path/in/container sown/builder:latest`.